spinnaker/spinnaker.github.io/community/captains-log/index.md

 ### Myriad pull request contributors

-Unique authors contribute pull requests to Spinnaker repositories each week, building the project collaboratively over time.
-314 developers submitted PRs in 2019, compared to 282 in 2018, and 194 in 2017:
+Authors contribute pull requests to Spinnaker repositories each week, building the project collaboratively over time.
+In 2019, 314 unique developers submitted PRs, compared to 282 in 2018, and 194 in 2017:

 {%
   include